Thai Food Made Easy | THAI SAUSAGE ROLL

 – Prepare the ready to roll puff pastry as instructed on the package.

-– Preheat the oven at 180 Celsius.
+– Preheat the oven to 180 Celsius.

-– Unfold the puff pastry sheet on the flat worktop.
-Lay the sausage mixture into a sausage shape( approx 2 cm diameter) on the pastry sheet.
+– Unfold the puff pastry sheet on a flat worktop.
+Lay the sausage mixture into a sausage shape (approx 2 cm diameter) on the pastry sheet.
 Roll the pastry sheet to wrap around the sausage mixture.
-Trim the puff pastry sheet and press down the edge to seal the join.
+Trim the puff pastry sheet and press down the edges to seal.

 -Repeat the same procedure until you finished all the pastry and mixture.